jdaigle/jdaigle.github.io/_posts/2017-03-13-improved-async-aspnet-mvc-part-2.md

           AsyncControllerActionInvokerEx_InvokeAction_NormalAction | 16.9045 us | 0.2451 us |
        AsyncControllerActionInvoker_BeginInvokeAction_NormalAction | 17.1643 us | 0.1946 us |

+Of course I'm assuming there would be an even greater improvement in performance if the entire pipeline could be refactored to use TAP.
+Unfortunately that would require a lot of changes, many of them breaking changes.

 ## Using `AsyncControllerActionInvokerEx` at Runtime

 Fortunately it's pretty easy to swap in a custom ActionInvoker at runtime.
 As a developer you have a few options: